 The Greenbay 4 is an affordable Pac style winter boot that is as user-friendly as they come.
 This practical boot is a cinch, easy to get on and off, making winter a less daunting prospect.
 They have a loose and roomy fit that does not lend itself well to athletic endeavors like hiking or snowshoeing, but their simplicity makes them one of our favorites.
-The Greenbay earns our Top Pick for Ease of Use due to its higher warmth and traction scores.
+While we also love the simplicity of the Bogs Classic Ultra Mid, the Greenbay earns our Top Pick for Ease of Use due to its higher warmth and traction scores.

 With a temperature rating of -40 degrees, the Greenbay is made for cold temperatures.
 These boots feel as warm as they look.
 The Pac style construction features an 8mm thick removable thermal liner that sits inside the beefy rubber lowers and tall, 600 denier nylon uppers.
 The fit is roomy and loose in both length and width, so you can be sure that they won't be tight enough to restrict blood flow, even with super thick socks.
 A large velcro strap tightens the boot around the ankle and helps to trap heat around your foot.
 The opening of the shaft also has a simple string cinch that you can tighten to keep snow out and warmth in.

 We used an ice bath to test objectively observe how well the boots retain heat.
-Our testing revealed that the Greenbay lost only 17.4 degrees over the course of 12 minutes.
-Of the five models we tested in this way, the Greenbay was second only to our Editor's Choice winner, the Keen Durand Polar, which lost only 15.2 degrees.
-For comparison, the internal temperatures of the North Face Chilkat 400 decreased by 19.8 degrees, the North Face Chilkat III by 21.8 degrees, and the Columbia Bugaboot Plus IV by 23.0 degrees.
+Our testing revealed that the Greenbay lost only 17.4 degrees over 12 minutes.
+Of the five models we tested in this way, the Greenbay was second only to our Editor's Choice winner, the Oboz Bridger 10, which lost only 14.1 degrees.
+For comparison, the internal temperatures of the North Face Chilkat 400 decreased by 22.1 degrees, the North Face Chilkat III by 21.8 degrees, and the Columbia Bugaboot Plus IV by 23.0 degrees.

 To test their warmth even further, we performed an ice bath submersion test side by side with the Greenbay on one foot and The North face Chilkat 400 on the other.
-Contrary to our findings in the above-mentioned test, we found that the North Face Chilkat 400 kept our foot warmer for longer.
+Contrary to our findings in the test mentioned above, we found that the North Face Chilkat 400 kept our foot warmer for longer.
 Both boots are rated to -40 degrees, but we believe the overall snugger fit of the Chilkat 400 helps make it feel slightly warmer.

-If you're looking for the warmest boots, we suggest the Sorel Caribou or the Keen Durand Polar, both of which scored higher in this metric.
+If you're looking for the warmest boots, we suggest the Sorel Caribou or the Oboz Bridger 10, both of which scored higher in this metric.

 The Greenbay 4 boots are very water resistant.
 The molded, waterproof rubber soles are 3 inches tall by the toe and 4 inches tall at the heel.
 They can easily withstand extended submersion in water up to 3 inches deep.
 The 600 denier nylon uppers are also waterproof, and water beads up and sheds off them like a duck's back.
 Slushy and wet conditions are no problem for these boots, and they will keep your feet dry in most situations.